cloudtoid/poem/README.md

 For instance, only a small fraction of Bing queries trigger the [Lottery Answer](https://www.bing.com/search?q=lottery).
 Therefore, it is best to ignore the result of this answer if it fails to complete in a set duration.

 In such a scenario, Poem can intelligently offload the Lottery Answer to a separate microservice and execute it in parallel to BFPR.
-However, a more popular component, such as the [Weather Answer](https://www.bing.com/search?q=weather), should collocate with the main workflow.
+However, a more popular component, such as the [Weather Answer](https://www.bing.com/search?q=weather), should collocate with the main workflow to reduce latency.

 ## Serverless architecture